 I’m not saying the 5Es should be ignored but NET Cancer is complex and most things need to be read in the correct context.
 What works for some may not work for others.
 There can also be confusion surrounding the source of symptoms, i.e. are they syndrome or something else?
 This is why I believe NET Cancer patients need to answer some key questions when considering the risks associated with the 5 E’s:

 - Are you currently syndromic?
 If you are, then the 5 ‘E’ list is probably very good advice but interpreting the advice in the correct context remains important.

-- Are your biochemistry results normal (e.g. 5HIAA) ?
-Normal readings (in range) tend to mean the syndrome is under control and many people may actually be non-syndromic.
+- Are your syndrome related biochemistry results normal (e.g. 5HIAA)?
+Normal readings (in range) tend to mean the syndrome is under control and many people who were diagnosed with a syndrome may actually be non-syndromic following treatment.

 - Do you have any other illnesses?
 If yes, do these other illnesses produce effects similar to carcinoid syndrome? e.g. asthma, diabetes, rosacea, thyroid disorders, vitamin & mineral deficiencies, malabsorption, gut bacterial imbalance.